-Plan: We will first all data using uniform processing pipelines (Aim 2b).
+Plan: We will first process all data using the uniform processing pipelines detailed in Aim 2b.
 We will then call enhancers in specific cell and tissue types using the SVM and matched filter approach (Aim 1b).
 The normalized matched filter score for each epigenetic feature in a particular region will be scaled by its optimized weight and added together to form the discriminant function.
 Features with larger weights are predicted to be more important in discriminating enhancers from non-regulatory regions in the model.
-We will determine to what extentthis pattern is conserved across a diverse set of tissues.
+We will determine the extent to which this pattern is conserved across a diverse set of tissues.
 We will build cellular regulatory networks based on single cell cerebral cortical transcriptomes from four major periods of brain development (fetal, early childhood; adolescence and adult) to capture major developmental epochs relevant to psychiatric disease (Aim 2c).
-We will compare these relationships to validate cell type specific transcriptional and enhancer dysregulation that we have identified in ASD by inference from bulk tissue[33, 51] [33, 54].
-Given the clear transcriptome and polygenic overlap between ASD and other major psychiatric disorders such as SCZ [53][56], these data will also be valuable for linking sequence variation to cell class specific gene regulatory networks across psychiatric conditions.
+We will compare these relationships to validate cell type specific transcriptional and enhancer dysregulation that we have identified in ASD by inference from bulk tissue[33, 51] Given the clear transcriptomic and polygenic overlap between ASD and other major psychiatric disorders such as SCZ [53], these data will also be valuable for linking sequence variation to cell class-specific gene regulatory networks across psychiatric conditions.
 We will analyze the structures of these networks (Aim 1c) and identify the eQTLs, allelic sites, and GWAS SNPs for the enhancers and map them to the networks (Aim 1e).
-We will identify enhancers and TFs that are from thethe influential hierarchyhierarchy of the network.
-Finally we will perform the matrix-based integration on all data (Aim 1f).
+We will identify those enhancers and TFs that are most influential within the network hierarchy.
+Finally we will perform matrix-based integration on all data (Aim 1f).
 We plan to compare the Q' matrices across different psychiatric diseases and identify disease-specific genotype-phenotype relationships.
-We will also analyze the gene regulatory circuits such as the cooperative logic between multiple regulatory factors or enhancers in the regulatory networks of brain regions, cell types, and psychiatric disorders.
+We will also analyze the gene regulatory circuits, such as the cooperative logic between multiple regulatory factors or enhancers in the regulatory networks of brain regions, cell types, and psychiatric disorders.
 Based on these analyses, we will produce a set of enhancers and SNPs to be tested in Aims 3 and 4.
-The testing results will be fed back to model development and data analysis to improve the next round of predictions.
+The testing results will be incorporated into refinements to the model for further development, thereby improving the next round of predictions.